-One consequence: Vivisection of living (mindless) animals is permissible!
+- One consequence: Vivisection of living (mindless) animals is permissible!

+- Newton's Theory of Gravity

-- Re-introduces "occult" hidden principle! - Cartesians are not amused.
+- Re-introduces "occult" hidden principle!

+- Cartesians are not amused.

-2. Revolutions and World Views
+2. Revolutions as Changes of World View

 - Inverted goggles experiment: Subjects learn to see world in a different way. - Analogy with scientific revolutions: Scientists learn to see world in a different way.